 Keep your eyes open for Gilded Age mansions neatly tucked away on side streets.
-There’s an emphasis on wellness, with spas (including Canyon Ranch and Cranwell) in abundance, so schedule a nourishing massage between performances.
+There’s an emphasis on wellness, with spas and retreats (including Canyon Ranch, Kripalu Center and Cranwell) in abundance, so schedule a nourishing massage between performances.
 Lenox is the ideal place to invigorate body and spirit.

 The Must-Do Experiences

 Music lovers make seasonal pilgrimages to Tanglewood, summer home of the Boston Symphony Orchestra.
 Classical, jazz and popular music magically blend with the sounds of nature as you listen on the rolling lawn.
 The grandeur of the acoustics is rivaled by the gourmet spreads that picnickers tote with them, feasting while the concert is being performed.
 Tanglewood is one mile from town.